gvwilson/thirdbit/src/fiction/makers-return/index.md

 "You don't understand!"
 Sindy shouted.
 "You're making it *mad!*"

 "Warning."
-Doctor Meadows voice came from four speakers at once.
+Doctor Szego voice came from four speakers at once.
 "Proximity alert."
 Metal clanged on metal once again as half a dozen tentacles erupted from the swamp and grabbed hold of the shuttle.